top of page

 14. Create a Focal Point

-Define the Aspect of the Room that the Eye is Going to Travel to First.
+Define the Aspect of the Room the Eye is Going to Travel to First.

 The focal point is one of the most fundamental elements in interior design.
 It's the star of the room.
-It's the first place viewers' eyes should land when they enter the room and it's the emphasis point around which you build the rest of your design.
+It's the first place viewers' eyes should land when they enter the room, and the emphasis point is around where you build the rest of your design.

 Arrange the furniture so that focus is drawn to that area, and keep the styling in the rest of the room to a minimum (limit the number of accessories).